Fudan-iGEM/2025-wiki/pages/design.md

     </div>
 </div>

-- For experiment details, please visit [Experiments | Fudan](/experiments/).
+- For details, please visit our [Experiments](/experiments/) page.
 The whole process could be completed without an intermediate purification step, which is both convenient and highly-efficient.

 ##### Verification for Integration in Yeasts